Tonary: The Aquitanian tonaries and the Winchester Troper

-The Aquitanian innovation can be traced back to a very prominent cantor within the Cluniac reforms: Adémar de Chabannes was educated by his uncle Roger de Chabannes at the Saint-Martial Abbey of Limoges and this school redacted the first chant manuscripts by additional modal signatures and a remarkable production of tonaries, which Michel Huglo called the "Saint-Martial group" or the monastic tonaries of Aquitaine.
-Adémar was the next generation after William of Volpiano and he was one of the first notators who used the diastematic form of Aquitanian neume notation, which had already been developed during the late 10th century.
+The Aquitanian innovation due to an analytical diastematic notation can be traced back to a 10th-century development which culminated with a systematic redaction of local manuscripts by a family of prominent cantors: Adémar de Chabannes was educated by his uncle Roger de Chabannes at the Saint-Martial Abbey of Limoges and this school redacted the first chant manuscripts by additional modal signatures and a remarkable production of tonaries, which Michel Huglo called the "Saint-Martial group" or the monastic tonaries of Aquitaine.
+Adémar was the next generation after William of Volpiano and he was the final touch in a long row of notators who used the diastematic form of Aquitanian neume notation which was well developed during the late 10th century.
+But the Abbey of Cluny showed little interest in the local repertoire of the Limoges tropers, a local contribution which had been ignored during their reforms, although the richly illustrated Aquitanian tonaries (especially the "Toulouse group") had obviously inspired the column sculptures dedicated to the eight church tones at the apsis of Cluny III whose monumental construction began in 1088.

 Another tonary corpus of the same region was Huglo's "Toulouse groupe" around the Gradual of the Saint-Étienne cathedral in Toulouse (GB-Lbl Ms. Harley 4951, F-Pn lat.
 1118, and 776).
 All of these books of the local secular cathedral rite have a tonary libellum.
 The oldest one is the Troper Sequentiary of the Auch region (F-Pn lat.
-1118) which was probably written in Limoges by the end of the 10th century.
+1118) which was probably written in Limoges during the 10th century.
 The intonation of the "plagi protus" (on folio 105 verso) is rather exposing the melos used in Old Roman chant of this tone (ranging between C and G), but the sequentiary (folio 114 recto) is opened by an "improvised" alleluia of the same tone simply made by a similar intonation which is also using the plagal fourth A-D under the final note D according to the Carolingian concept of the plagal mode.
 On folio 131 verso there is another alleluia made of the same intonation, but here the same intonation is rather artificially cut into segments for the words of the sequence «Almifona».
 Here, the improvised melodic structure developed by a repetitive use of the intonation formula had turned into a sophisticated composition which dealt with the syllables of poetry.